 If you are facing this issue, then don’t panic.
-It is a very common problem among iPhone, iPad, and iPod devices.
-To be specific, most of the iPhone 7, 8, X, 11, and iPhone 12 users face this accessory not supported problem.
+It is a common problem among iPhone, iPad, and iPod devices.
+Specifically, most iPhone 7, 8, X, 11, and iPhone 12 users face this accessory not supported problem.
 This error often shows when you use a duplicate Apple charger.

 However, this pop-up message appears even if you use an original Apple cable.
 You might even encounter this error after an iOS update.
 At such times, remember that for a simple iPhone connection issue, there are a lot of parts that need to work together.

 Therefore, ensure to systematically test everything and wipe out the potential issues one at a time.
-In case, if your Apple cable charges other devices but not yours, that means the problem is with your phone.
+In case your Apple cable charges other devices but not yours, which means the problem is with your phone.
 Similarly, you can check whether the cable is working or not.

 There are plenty of reasons why the iPhone accessory may not be supported.
 Your accessories might be damaged, defective, and not Apple certified.
 Thankfully, the iPhone charging problems can be easily fixed at home.